top of page

 Playing the Game

-If the initial bocce ball hits the back wall on the opposite side, that team must roll again.
-Otherwise he/she steps aside and their team does not roll again until the opposing team has either gotten one of its bocce balls closer to the pallino or has thrown all of its balls.
+If the initial bocce ball hits the back wall on the opposite side of the court, that team must roll again.
+Otherwise, the player steps aside and their team does not roll again until the opposing team has either gotten one of its bocce balls closer to the pallino or has thrown all of its balls.

 The team whose bocce balls are closest to the pallino is called "inside" and the opposing team "outside."
 Whenever a team gets inside, it steps aside and lets the outside team roll.
 The team outside throws until it beats (not ties) the opposing ball.
 This continues until both teams have used all their bocce balls (a total of 8, 4 from each team).
 The team that scores last throws the pallino to begin the next frame.